jamcando/ts-simulation/README.md

-**Note**: This project is created solely for school requirements and will not be maintained or updated beyond the necessary submission.
+**Note**: This project was created for school requirements and will not be maintained or updated after submission.
+It is now archived and will not be actively developed.
 It is not intended for production use or commercial purposes.